Read Time: 3 minutes

 How will AI improve patient care in the future?

 Dr. Covington sees a promising future for AI in patient care, especially for cancer treatment.
 He hopes to use it as a tool to be a better doctor, find cancer earlier, and stage cancers more accurately.
 He is enthusiastic about working with a system that may help prevent cancer from occurring, leading to fewer cases of metastatic breast cancer.
-AI will be a powerful tool to delivering a cancer-free frontier.
+AI will be a powerful tool to delivering a future free from cancer.